When the PaperCut Server Won't Start

 - The time settings are off between the database and the PaperCut server.
 Confirm both servers are pointed at the same time source (NTP server).

-- If the above steps don’t help then it’s possible the database may be corrupt, particularly if it has been tampered with recently.
+- If the above steps don’t help then it’s possible the database may be corrupt, particularly if the server recently ran out of disk space.
 To identify and fix a corrupt database, please refer to our guide: Detecting and Resolving Database Corruption or just jump ahead to the section in the manual that discusses restoring your database from a backup.

 Some customers have reported that the service starts successfully but when trying to access the Web Interface of the PaperCut Server they encounter a message “An error occurred starting the PaperCut MF application server service.”
 Followed by one of these messages in the “Error description” section…